AMI Farm at Augusta Health

 At Augusta Health, nutrition matters.

-Augusta Health has partnered with Allegheny Mountain Institute (AMI) to develop demonstration gardens and a sustainable production farm utilizing organic practices on Augusta Health's campus.
+Augusta Health has partnered with Allegheny Mountain Institute (AMI) to develop a sustainable production farm utilizing organic practices on Augusta Health's campus.
 The purpose of the farm is threefold:

-- to create a nutrition education hub for the community to teach sustainable agriculture practices; and
+- to create a nutrition education hub for the community to teach sustainable agriculture practices

 The AMI Farm at Augusta Health offers a production farm and community venue for healthy food and nutrition education.
 Collaborating with Allegheny Mountain Institute allows Augusta Health to continue to achieve its mission of promoting the well-being of our community through access to excellent care by providing access to nutrient dense foods.

 Produce from the farm will be utilized in our patient meals, cafes and catering services.
 The AMI Farm at Augusta Health will empower our patients, employees and community visitors to make healthful food choices.

 Nutrition Education programming at The AMI Farm at Augusta Health will raise community awareness about the importance of healthy eating and exemplify sustainable growing practices.
 In the future, in addition to programming that will bring awareness to the importance of a nutrient dense diet, the farm will include a demonstration garden where community members can learn more about sustainable agriculture through hands-on experiences.